 - viral thyroiditis

 In some cases, a woman might develop hypothyroidism after giving birth.
-According to the National Institutes of Health, the disease is most common in women and people over 50 years old (NIH, 2012).
+According to the National Institutes of Health, the disease is most common in women and people over 60 years old.

 The symptoms of hypothyroidism vary widely from person to person.
-Symptoms typically develop slowly rather than appearing abruptly.
-They are dependent on the severity of the disease.
+Symptoms typically develop slowly, and depend on the severity of the disease.